glenn20/mp-image-tool-esp32/README.md

     partitions into files
   - `--write factory=micropython.app-bin` : write contents of files into
     partitions
-  - `--bootloader bootloader.bin` : load a new bootloader from file
+  - `--write bootloader=bootloader.bin` : load a new bootloader from file
   - `--erase nvs,otadata` : erase partitions
   - `--erase-fs vfs` : erase 'vfs' filesystem (erases the first 4 blocks of the partition)